 - Abusive calls

 - Low job satisfaction

-Additionally, low pay plays a role in the high turnover rates at contact centers.
-As many contact centers staff majority minimum wage roles, keeping up with competitors like Amazon, who hire employees with a similar skillset is increasingly difficult considering the tech giant continues to increase their wages.
+Additionally, low pay plays a role in high turnover rates at contact centers.
+As many contact centers staff a majority of minimum wage roles, keeping up with competitors like Amazon, who hire employees with a similar skillset, is increasingly difficult considering the tech giant continues to increase their wages.

 How to Curb Turnover at Contact Centers

 High turnover rates have a multitude of negative effects on an organization.
 Specifically, contact centers with high turnover also experience: